awsdocs/aws-m2-user-guide/doc_source/applications-m2-definition.md

 ```

 **port**
 Required\.
-You can use any available port, although we recommend using the range from 8192 to 8199\.
+You can use any available port except for the well\-known ports of 0 to 1023\.
+We recommend using the range from 8192 to 8199\.
 Make sure there’s no other listeners or applications operating on this port\.

 **type**
 Required\.
 Currently, only `http` is supported\.